pyrogram/pyrogram/docs/source/index.rst

 .. hlist::
     :columns: 2

-    - `Pyrogram FAQ`_: Answers to common Pyrogram questions.
+    - :doc:`Pyrogram FAQ <faq>`: Answers to common Pyrogram questions.
-    - `Pyrogram Glossary`_: List of words with brief explanations.
+    - :doc:`Pyrogram Glossary <glossary>`: List of words with brief explanations.
-    - `Release Notes`_: Release notes for Pyrogram releases.
+    - :doc:`Release Notes <releases>`: Release notes for Pyrogram releases.
-    - `Powered by Pyrogram`_: Collection of Pyrogram Projects.
+    - :doc:`Powered by Pyrogram <powered-by>`: Collection of Pyrogram Projects.
-    - `Support Pyrogram`_: Ways to show your appreciation.
+    - :doc:`Support Pyrogram <support-pyrogram>`: Ways to show your appreciation.

-.. _Pyrogram FAQ: faq
-.. _Pyrogram Glossary: glossary
-.. _Release Notes: releases
-.. _Powered by Pyrogram: powered-by
-.. _Support Pyrogram: support-pyrogram
+    - :doc:`About the License <license>`: Information about the Project license.

 .. toctree::
     :hidden: